 Therefore as it comes out Blockchain empowers the IoT devices to enhance security and brings transparency in IoT ecosystems.

-In general the combination of the IoP and Blockchain isn’t limited just to security measures.
-The IoP and Blockchain are considered to be the innovations that would improve and develop current business processes and create new business models with shared
+In general, the combination of the IoP and Blockchain isn’t limited just to security measures.
+The IoP and Blockchain are considered to be the innovations that would improve and develop current business processes and create new business models with a shared

 decentralized distributed ledger that opens up opportunities to provide trust, transparent, secure payments.